cmhamiche/Resolve-DNG-Workflow./README.md

 ## Quick notes:

 Adjust temperature and exposure values in Camera Raw.
 Enable Highlight Recovery if needed.
-There's a red shift since tint is at 10 by default, put that value at 0 for Daylight temperature.
+There's a red shift since tint is at 10 by default, put that value at 0 for daylight temperatures.

 For the people in the back: AgX.comp and AgX.drx are in "C:\ProgramData\Blackmagic Design\DaVinci Resolve\Grades".